andyprowl/ape/Infrastructure/Documentation/docs/Backlog.md

  - Try and generalize GLFWEngine-based and Qt's event-based approaches
  - Add CMake install target also handling correct deployment of dependencies
  - Support flat shapes/meshes
- - Support "enterable", room-like shapes with an inner and outer layer with inverted normals